Campus Safety & Security

 • Each allegation will be treated as a separate incident.

-• After completion of the investigation, the Vice President will provide written notification of the outcome of the complaint and any appeal, to both parties at the same time.
+• After completion of the investigation, the Title IX Coordinator will provide written notification of the outcome of the complaint and any appeal, to both parties at the same time.

 • If it is determined that a faculty, staff, supervisor or administrator has engaged in sexual violence or misconduct, immediate and appropriate action will be taken, to include written warnings, suspension with or without pay, or termination of employment.